Quarantine-Help/quarantine-help-hybrid/README.md

 A hybrid mobile frontend for the QuarantineHelp project.
 The project aims to help people to find help while in quarantine.

 This repo contains the hybrid app frontend built using the Ionic Framework.
+The PWA version of the app can be found at https://mobile.quarantinehelp.space/.

 ## Getting started
 ### Local Development server